Particular/docs.particular.net/samples/fullduplex/sample.md

 snippet: DataResponseReply

-Finally, the bus replies with the response message, sending it to the InputQueue specified in the `MsmqTransportConfig` section, in the app.config of the `Client` endpoint.
+Finally, the bus replies with the response message, sending it to the InputQueue specified in the `MsmqTransportConfig` section in the app.config of the `Client` endpoint.
 The bus knows to send the responses to where the message is sent every time the bus sends a message from the queue.

 When configuring the routing in the bus, continue with the premise of regular request/response communication such that clients need to know where the server is, but servers do not need to know about clients.